The Start

 • If using control descriptions, must have a control description (often overlooked!)

-• Should not be in the middle of, or immediately adjacent to, likely parking.
-Runners will want to park up, load the course and then pick Go to start on their phone or watch before heading to the start.
+• Should not be in the middle of, or immediately adjacent to, likely parking or an assembly/meeting location for an organised event.
+Runners will want to park up (or collect their map), load the course and then pick Go to start on their phone or watch before heading to the start.
 They will not expect the start to punch immediately

-• On the other hand, the start should not be a long way from where runners are likely to meet or park
+• On the other hand, the start should not be a long way from where runners are likely to meet or park.
+If runners are using only their watch they will need their phone nearby when downloading the course onto their watch, but after that they will probably leave their phone in their car

 Click on the start location of an event on MapRun.uk to get details